 MP for Harrow West

-Thomas is highly loyal to his party (100% party loyalty) and attends votes above the party average (64%).
-He has only one recorded rebel vote.
-His voting pattern sits centre-left (41/100).
-He generally votes for Universal Credit and NHS funding, tends to oppose tighter immigration controls and the Rwanda deportation scheme, and has a mixed record on VAT, transgender rights, trade union powers and prison sentencing.
+Thomas demonstrates very high party loyalty (100% versus 99% for the party).
+His voting attendance (64%) is above the party average (34%).
+He has one recorded rebel vote.
+In policy terms, he generally backs Universal Credit and NHS funding, opposes immigration controls and the Rwanda deportation scheme, and has a mixed record on VAT, asylum, transgender rights, trade union powers and prison sentencing.

 Generated 21 February 2026